Krasko25/Obsidian-Sync/Archive/D_Crime and Punishment.md

+by means of all this he might even make me quarrel with my family again, and could certainly hope to {{win back their favour}} (get their favour back).

 "What vileness!"
 Petr Petrovich even seemed to {{give a start}} (вздрогнул, shattered).

 Could it be simply because you wanted to {{conceal}} (prevent from being seen or discoveredz) it from me, knowing that I hold opposite convictions and negate private philanthropy, which cures nothing radically?